Explore Email Ticketing System in Outlook

 Understanding the ticket form in Outlook

-The ticket form in Outlook displays information related to the issue, caller, technician, and problems in an intuitive way.
-Information is categorized into different sections such as time spent, email history, notes, assets, custom fields and related cases that technicians can easily navigate and access upon.
-Relevant buttons are available in the contact fields for making quick correspondence such as email, phone calls or simply sending SMS.
+The ticket form in Outlook displays information related to the issue, caller, agent, and problems in an intuitive way.
+Information is categorized into different sections such as case, time spent, notes and related cases that agents can easily navigate and access upon.

-Managers can assign multiple technicians to a particular ticket if the scope of the problem extends beyond the capability of a single technician.
-The add-in will automatically send out notification messages to the assigned technicians once the ticket is assigned or a due date is specified or changed.
-Optionally, it can also add a due date appointment or task to the personal mailbox of the technicians.
+Managers can assign multiple agents to a particular ticket if the scope of the problem extends beyond the capability of a single agent.
+The add-in will automatically send out notification messages to the assigned agents once the ticket is assigned or a due date is specified or changed.
+Optionally, it can also add a due date appointment or task to the personal mailbox of the agents.

 Consolidated conversation of a ticket